Architecture

 How Scout works

-The four-layer stack
+The connector stack

 Scout is organized as a clean separation of concerns.
 Each layer has a single responsibility and communicates through well-defined protocols.